As an Amazon Associate I earn from qualifying purchases.

 So, while there are uses for beer in your garden, adding it to your compost starter is not one of them.

-Needing a compost starter is usually an indicator that there is something more seriously wrong with your pile.
+Needing a compost catalyst to make things break down is usually an indicator that there is something more seriously wrong with your pile.
 A slow decomposition rate is simply a symptom and adding a starter will likely do nothing but mask that symptom for a bit.

 - Incorrect Ratios.
-If you have too many browns in your compost,
+If you have too many browns in your compost things will typically slow down to a crawl.

 - You need to wait.
 Most compostable have all the bacteria they need without any help.
 Making quality compost takes a long time (see just how long it will take you) and it will probably take you several weeks before you notice any significant changes.